fusioncharts/dev_centre_docs/getting-started/plain-javascript/adding-special-characters-using-plain-javascript.md

 ---
-title: Adding Special Characters | FusionCharts
+title: Adding Special Characters in JavaScript | FusionCharts
-description: Know how to Adding Special Characters using plain JavaScript with FusionCharts.
+description: Know how to Add Special Characters using plain JavaScript with FusionCharts.
 Take your data visualization capabilities a notch up seamlessly with us.
 heading: Adding Special Characters
 ---